 This is because this plant contains dimethylvinyl carbinol, an alcoholic compound, although minimal, offers sedative effects that can calm your body and put you to sleep.
 This can also offer relief against stress and anxiety.
 Now you know why beer can calm you down.

 When was the last time you had sex?
-Women go through different physiological changes in the body, which includes pregnancy, menstruation and menopause.
+Women go through different physiological changes in the body, which includes pregnancy

 While these are naturally occurring events, said conditions means your hormones are all over the place, thereby affecting your sex drive.
 If you need to keep your libido intact and your hormones in their sane state, then hormones can do the trick.